-Yes, we are regulated by the Royal Institution of Chartered Surveyors (RICS) and many other professional regulatory bodies such as CABE.
-We are also a Chartered Surveyors and Chartered Engineers.
+Yes, we are regulated by the Royal Institution of Chartered Surveyors (RICS) and many other professional bodies, such as CABE.
+We are Chartered Surveyors and Chartered Building Engineers.

-We carry out a visual inspection of the services, however are not able to certify the installations and this will need to be carried out by a competent contractor pre purchase if the appropriate certification is not already in place.
+We carry out a visual inspection of the services, however, we are not able to certify the installation and this will need to be carried out by a specialist contractor pre-purchase if the appropriate certification is not already in place.

-Yes all our reports have photos to help you identify the specific problem or defect we are highlighting.
+Yes, all our reports contain photographs to help you identify any specific problems or defects we may highlight in our surveys.

 We aim for a maximum of 3 working days after the inspection day for Homebuyers and 5 working days after inspection for the Building survey.

 We aim to get your report to you within 3 working days for a Homebuyer Report and within 5 working days for a Building Survey or any other type of report, such as a Valuation or Defects Report.

 The Mortgage Valuation (survey) is for the lender only, you do not have the right to question the survey part of the report.
 The Mortgage Valuation focuses on the price/value of the property, whereas a Homebuyer Report or Building Survey focuses on its condition.
 It is of immeasurable benefit to be aware of any problems and possible cost implications before you commit to what will probably be the biggest investment of a lifetime.